alexnelsone/centralizedlogging.io/13-Configure-LZA-in-GovCloud.md

 confirm these.

 Because we are not configuring Control Tower in the GovCloud environment, SSO is not configured.
 We will do this later.

+At this point we can take a break.
+We need to provide `Config`, `Security Hub` and the other security services to gather information.
+If we were to go to the `Security Hub` console at this time, it will not show too many findings.